Canada Thistle

 Habitat and Origin

-Eastern Mediterranean in origin, Canada Thistle is not from Canada but was one of the first weeds brought to North America by early European settlers.
+Eastern Mediterranean in origin, Canada thistle is not from Canada but was one of the first weeds brought to North America by early European settlers.

-Canada Thistle is a versatile plant, capable of growing in a wide range of elevations and environments.
+Canada thistle is a versatile plant, capable of growing in a wide range of elevations and environments.
 It can be found in disturbed soil or where bare ground is exposed.
 Often seen in manmade plant communities (gardens, fields, roadsides), as well as in the margins of native plant communities (forests, meadows, wetlands).

-Canada Thistle spreads by seed and vegetative methods.
+Canada thistle spreads by seed and vegetative methods.
 One plant produces 1000 -1500 seeds per flower shoot; the seeds germinate mid-spring or can lay dormant for up to 20 years.
 Roots can form new genetically-identical plants by creeping (via horizontal roots growing outwards from the main plant and sending up clones).
 New plants can also form from root fragments.

-Canada Thistle can spread locally by vegetative reproduction, but long-distance dispersal occurs through the transport of seeds.
+Canada thistle can spread locally by vegetative reproduction, but long-distance dispersal occurs through the transport of seeds.
 The abundant pappus (clusters of hairs) helps wind carry seeds, but water, animals, and humans (via clothing, equipment, vehicles) may also spread the seeds.

 Economic